DummyTeam/7-NeuralNetwork_Visualizer/README.md

   - For all neurons in a layer
   - For individual neurons
 * Train using multiple datasets
-* Trainign using multiple datasets
+* Training using multiple datasets
 * Visualizing activation values and weights
 * Visualizing cost in graph as the neural network gets trained and tested
-  - For all neurons in a layer

 ## Sample Code